 The commands to direct the brake to move towards the cage/applied position the number of counts specified by the parameter index value.
 These commands are not normally used unless there are mechanical problems (e.g., stalls) and are a means for providing controlled motion.
-Normally these commands would be expected to be issued by ground operators during real-time contacts.
+Normally these commands are expected to be issued by ground operators during real-time contacts.
 WARNING: No action should be taken if the azimuth gimbal is moving, but there are no preventive interlocks.

-ICE-10 Set Instrument Mode -
+ICE-10 Set\Instrument\Mode -

-The command to initiate an internal mode sequence specified by the parameter index value.
+The command initiates an internal mode sequence specified by the parameter index value.
 Mode sequences can be thought of as command macros.
 A macro consists of a sequence of short commands, but can include calls to activate other sequence modes (e.g., "return to previous seq" and "goto standby").
 This is the primary command for operating the instrument for most mission operations.
-This command will be executed based on an internal mode lockout table (See Table B-17).
+This command will be executed based on an internal mode lockout table (See Table B-16).

-ICE-11 Set_Safehold_Response_A/B -
+ICE-11 Set\Safehold\Response\A/B -

-The command to select which of the two spacecraft low-power indicator buses to respond to for safing operations.
-The default is bus A. (For Terra, this command is not recognized and is defaulted to Set_Safehold_Response_A.)
+The command to select which of the two-spacecraft low-power indicator buses to respond to for safing operations.
+The default is bus A. (For Terra, this command is not recognized and is defaulted to Set\Safehold\Response\A.)

-ICE-12 Set_SPS1/2_Response -
+ICE-12 Set\SPS1/2\Response -

-The commands to enable or disable solar warning actions.
+The commands enable or disable solar warning actions.
 Even if disabled, solar presence sensor detection operations will continue.

-ICE-13 Set_SPS1/2_Threshold_Noise -
+ICE-13 Set\SPS1/2\Threshold\Noise -